moodymudskipper/doubt/README.md

 #> [1] 12
 ```

-### Registering a custom dubious op in a package
+### Registering a dubious syntax in a package

-To be recognized by *doubt* a custom operator must either :
+To be recognized by *doubt* a dubious syntax must either :

   - be defined in the global environment
   - be defined in a package AND registered

-To define a dubious syntax in your package should import *doubt* and
+To define dubious syntaxes in your package should import *doubt*, which
-reexport .

-You can do so by adding this code to your package if you use *roxygen2*:
+you can do by running `devtools::use_package("doubt")`, then I suggest
+you store them in a script following this template (if you use
+*roxygen2*):

 ``` r
 #' Modified question mark operator